Last updated on May 14th, 2023 at 11:17 am

 Find all the answers on the page about Corfu old fortress

-2. The Majestic New fortress
+2. The Majestic New Fortress

 Another example of the high capacity of Venetians in fortification, and an architectural marvel of art built by the Venetians and with the physical labor of the inhabitants from 1576 until 1645.